Shea Butter: Beauty Benefits for Skin and Hair

 Shea Butter Hair Conditioner

-Shea butter works for dry scalp and helps soothe the scalp.
-To help get and keep a healthy scalp, you can use shea butter as a hair mask.
+This ingredient works for dry scalp and helps soothe the scalp.
+To help get and keep a healthy scalp, you can use shea butter hair mask.

 - To do this, mildly heat some shea butter so it has just fluid